MicrosoftDocs/quantum-docs/articles/hybrid-computing-integrated.md

 ![Cost estimation](~/media/hybrid/cost-estimation.png)

 > [!NOTE]
-> Quantinuum unrolls the entire circuit and calculates the cost on all code paths, whether they are conditionally executed or not.
+> Quantinuum unrolls the entire circuit and calculates the cost on all code paths, whether they're conditionally executed or not.

-## Integrated hybrid samples
+## Hybrid quantum computing samples

 The following samples can be found in [Q# code samples repository](https://github.com/microsoft/qsharp/blob/main/samples/).
-They demonstrate the current feature set for integrated hybrid computing.
+They demonstrate the current feature set for hybrid quantum computing.

 ### Three-qubit repetition code